BIO

 700 characters:

 LADAMA is an ensemble of women musicians from across the Americas who, as well as performing as a touring band, strive to engage youth in their respective communities in the process of music-making, composition and audio production through collaboration and performance workshops.
-They are Mafer Bandola (Venezuela), Lara Klaus (Brazil), Daniela Serna (Colombia) and Sara Lucas (U.S.).
+They are Mafer Bandola (Venezuela), Lara Klaus (Brazil), and Daniela Serna (Colombia).
 With rhythm and percussion driving their original compositions sung in Spanish, Portuguese and English they combine disparate, traditional roots music with pop.
 The result is a sonic experience through which we can view our future as a world that communicates across continents and cultures, with sound and story.
 LADAMA has performed at TED, the Skoll World Forum, on ESPN, and at dozens of prestigious venues and festivals around the world.
 In January 2018 they were featured on NPR's All Things Considered which praised their "irresistible spirit and universal appeal."
 Their self-titled debut album (released through Six Degrees Records in 2017) reached #1 on both iTunes and Amazon's Latin Music Charts.

 150 characters: